alexfox246/Customer-Churn-Analysis/EDA_plan.md

 - 2-4 years: 20.39% churn rate
 - 4+ years: 9.51% churn rate

-Nearly half of all customers in their first year churn, and almost one-third leave within two years.
-This tells us that customers who have not yet built loyalty or perceived value are far more likely to leave.
-Churn declines steadily as tenure increases, indicating that long-standing customers are significantly more stable.
-Focusing retention strategies on customers in their first 12 to 24 months offers the greatest opportunity to reduce overall churn.
-Improving onboarding, providing early-life support and proactively adressing service issues could improve retention.

 ## 2.3 Churn by monthly charge
 ```sql
 -- Churn by monthly charge bucket